-CAMILLA: – When I was younger, I was an exhibitionist, and I loved to sing and perform… as I got older, I got a severe case of stage fright, and I had to work with getting rid of it for a long time.
+CAMILLA: – When I was younger, I was an exhibitionist, and I loved to sing and perform… as I got older, I got a severe case of stage fright, and I had to work on getting rid of it for a long time.
 It was a lot of music in my family home.
-I grew up with Joni Mitchell, Pink Floyd, Latin music, jazz, etc… My mother played piano and guitar, and my dad thought me how to dance.
+I grew up with Joni Mitchell, Pink Floyd, Latin music, jazz, etc… My mother played piano and guitar, and my dad taught me how to dance.

 CAMILLA: – I used to sneak into parties when I was too young for it.
 I’d listen to a lot of techno, house, hip-hop, etc…

 ” Since I was a little girl.
 It’s fun to work with different styles.
 And I am keeping on!
 Working with electronic music is very different from working with the soul.
 In the soul, there is more text, a longer story, with electronic, it is more about keeping it short and sweet.”

 DT 500 MAG: – Do you have your favourite genre?